ACUPUNCTURE AND MODERN DEVELOPMENT SCIENCE

 In terms of hair mineral analysis, the person may present with a low Na/K ratio and/or a ‘slow oxidizer on crutches’ hair analysis pattern.
 These individuals often need to eat more meat.
 Meat has a drying and more yang effect on the body.

 Coming Alive.
-This is identical to the name used in hair analysis.
+This acupuncture pulse pattern is identical to the name we use.
 It is a more yang pattern discussed in some advanced acupuncture texts.
 It is a very good sign in both sciences.

 Settling Down.
-This is the identical name used in acupuncture and nutritional balancing.
+The identical name is used in acupuncture and modern development programs.
 It a more yang pattern and a very good sign, according to advanced acupuncture texts.

 Step Down.
 This more yang pattern is called “stepping into life” in some advanced acupuncture texts.

-This is just an introduction to the way that hair mineral testing can be used to identify some of the major acupuncture patterns.
+This is an introduction to the similarities between hair mineral test patterns and acupuncture patterns.
 Many other acupuncture patterns can be identified from a properly performed and correctly interpreted hair tissue mineral analysis.

 Here are a few basic hair analysis patterns that relate to the condition of particular acupuncture meridians: